hol-workshop/migrate_to_atp/README.md

 ![](/files/gg_pg_dblogin.png)

-Now you are logged into database in GGSCI console, which means you are ready to proceed.
-We will create three extract processes and we have five tables in source database.
+Now you are logged into source database from GGSCI console, which means you are ready to proceed.
+Remember that we need to create three extract processes and we have five tables in source database.

 #### Enabling Supplemental Logging for a Source PostgreSQL Database